 Colofon

-• Stefanie Gordin
+Stefanie Gordin

-Co-Founder
+Co-Founder & Editor-in-chief

-Stefanie (she/her) is a writer, philosopher, painter, and human rights activist who loves exploring diverse cultures, unconventional love languages, and bustling cities.
-In recent years, she has worked for organizations like Brainwash Festival, Pictoright, Cineville, Humanitarian Welfare Association, and Archipel.
-Balancing multiple projects and interests, she also has a deep passion for writing.
-Her contributions can be found on platforms such as De Volkskrant, Het Parool, Oneworld, Cinetree, Hard//hoofd and Lilith Magazine.
+Stefanie (she/her) is a writer, philosopher, painter, and human rights activist drawn to diverse cultures, unconventional love languages, and vibrant cities.
+Her work has appeared in De Volkskrant, Het Parool, Oneworld, Cinetree, Hard//hoofd, and Lilith Magazine.

-• Koen Vanderschelden
+Koen Vanderschelden

-• Aline Janssen
+• Aline J.M.
+Janssen

 Editor